This story was originally published October 6, 2022. It has been updated with new information.

 Sponge

-A hormone-free birth control option, the sponge is a small, round, squishy plastic device that you can insert into your vagina up to 24 hours before sex.
+A hormone-free birth control option, the sponge is a small, round, squishy plastic device that you can introduce into your vagina up to 24 hours before sex.
 It protects against pregnancy by covering your cervix, which blocks the entrance of sperm into your uterus, and by slowing sperm down through its spermicide coating.
-You don’t need a prescription to get it, though Today Sponge—the only brand in the U.S.—says it’s having production issues, so the product is out of stock.
-The sponge is between 76 and 88 percent effective.

 Diaphragm